royalapplications/toolbox/README.md

-# Royal Scripts
+# Royal Toolbox

-This official repository contains several scripts for Royal TS and Royal TSX, most likely written in either PowerShell or AppleScript.
+This official repository contains various automation scripts for [Royal TS (for Windows)](https://www.royalapplications.com/ts/win) and [Royal TSX (for macOS)](https://www.royalapplications.com/ts/mac).
+Also included are dynamic folder samples.
 This collection consists of scripts by the Royal Applications team or contributions from our great user-base!

 ## Disclaimer

-Please notice that all scripts are provided without any guarantee nor are we/the authors responsible for any unintentional issues or side-effects.
+Please notice that all content is provided without any guarantees nor are we/the authors responsible for any unintentional issues or side-effects.
 Even when the authors are trying to provide you the best bug-free experience, scripts may have issues not covered by tests.

 Furthermore, please feel free to change them to suit your needs, but please respect the license of the individual scripts.